Uraan (1995 TV series)

-Uraan is a 1995 Pakistani television series based on Pakistan International Airlines, written and directed by Shahid Nadeem and produced by Muhammad Azeem.
+Uraan is a 1995 Pakistani television series set against the backdrop of Pakistan International Airlines, written and directed by Shahid Nadeem and produced by Muhammad Azeem.
+It aired on PTV and consists of 20 episodes.

 Synopsis

-The story revolves around certain events related to the lives of passengers and airline professionals like cabin crew and pilots.
+The series centres on the intersecting lives of airline passengers, cabin crew, and pilots, exploring personal and professional events set within the world of commercial aviation.